mpg-age-bioinformatics/htseq-tools/README.md

 This python script takes cuffdiff results as inputs and generates excel report tables for each parallel comparison.
-It annotates each gene with the respective GO term.
+It annotates each gene with the respective GO and KEGG term.
 It also uses DAVID to perform GO enrichment analysis of biological process, cellular components,  and molecular function using significantly changed genes, transcripts, promoter usage, splicing, CDS.